VoronDesign/VoronUsers/slicer_configurations/PrusaSlicer/XVIIarcano/Revo-Voron-Buildplates/README.md

 NO MORE (well, let's say a bit less at least...)!
 If you associate to each profile one of these conveniently colored reminders, you MAY avoid some blunder.

-Any image will work for any bed size, but if you select the right set (350mm coming soon), the grid will be in 10mm-ish squares (not reliable, but good for eyeballing).
+Any image will work for any bed size, but if you select the right set, the grid will be in 10mm-ish squares (not reliable, but good for eyeballing).

+The template also includes the 0.15mm version, in all its pink glory.